Connected Lines Helping Creative People

 Scandinavian Contemporary

-The Arts and Craft style is characterized by simple, utilitarian design, and construction.
+The Arts and Crafts style is characterized by rectilinear design, simple, straight construction, and exposed joinery, often using

 Appearance